Ptulipe86/Art-Marketplace/README.md

 ## The App
 <br>
-For artists looking to expose they're work to a broaden audience.
+For artists looking to expose they're work to broaden they're audience.
 From monitoring sales, sales history.
 Adding detail descriptions of they're product.
 No middleman needed, just a couple clicks and you become your own household curator.
 <br><br>

   > As an Artist = Admins of the app.
 Have access to sales/ sales history, profile ( name , quick bio, descriptive gallery to display they're current pieces for sale and passed sold as well).
 Gain access to the gallery and search field and capable of purchasing art themselves.